MicrobitPolska/FunWithMicrobit/en/chapter01/README.md

 ## What will you learn during this chapter ?

 * What it means 'programming'
+* What can you do today programming
-* What BBC Micro:bit is
+* What is Python
-* In which language we can talk with BBC Micro:bit
-* How to talk with your Micro:Bit (MuEditor)

 ## The art of programming
 Probably you have already heard the word 'programming'.